 Hiatal hernia is a relatively common condition in which the stomach protrudes through the diaphragm into the chest cavity.
 There are many cases of hiatal hernia in America annually, and it happens to a majority of senior citizens.
 The highly trained gastroenterologists at KU Wichita Gastroenterology specialize in treating Hiatal Hernias.
-Call (316) 293-3455 to schedule an appointment today!
+Call (316) 293-3455 to schedule an appointment at our gastroenterology office in Wichita, KS today!

 What Causes a Hiatal Hernia?

 Generally, the membrane that connects the chest the diaphragm keeps the stomach in place.
 However, due to:

 - Old Age,

 - Frequent vomiting,

 the membrane can degenerate, which may force a segment of the stomach into the chest cavity, following the esophagus.
 We find that mostly middle-aged people to the elderly are the ones who suffer from Hiatal Hernias the most frequently.
 However, it is not rare that a younger individual will need treatment for a Hiatal Hernia.